A Certificate in

 Applications must be submitted by the end of September 2019.
 Applications will close when the course is full.
 Applicants must be available to attend an interview.
 Late applicants should contact firstname.lastname@example.org

-Free taster sessions are available to give potential learners an insight into the course:
+Free taster session is available to give potential learners an insight into the course:

 Thursday 12 September, 5pm until 8pm

-The taster sessions will run for approximately 3 hours at Dandelion Time in West Farleigh, near Maidstone, for:
+The taster session will run for approximately 3 hours at Dandelion Time in West Farleigh, near Maidstone, for:

 - an opportunity to meet the tutors

 - an insight into the course; and